This tutorial demonstrates how to make a header only on the first page in Excel.

 Make a First-Page Header

 When you insert a header in Excel, it’s by default inserted in all pages.
-If you want to make a header only on the first page, follow these steps.
+To make a header only on the first page, follow these steps.

-2. Now (1) click in the header area on the first page, and in the Ribbon, (2) go to the Header & Footer tab that appears, and (3) check Different First Page.
+- Click in the header area on the first page, and in the Ribbon, go to Header & Footer > Options, and tick Different First Page.

-3. Now you can enter a header that will appear only on the first page.
+- Now, you can enter a header to appear only on the first page.
 For example, you can enter the current date.
-To do that, when you clicked in the header area, in the Ribbon, go to Header & Footer > Current Data.
+While clicked in the header area, in the Ribbon, go to Header & Footer > Current Date.
+Format as needed.

 As a result, &[Date] is now in the first-page header.
 This is displayed as the current date.

-If you now click somewhere outside the header, for example on page 2, you can see that there is the current date (10/7/2021) only at the top of the first page, while the header of the second page (and all others) is empty.
+If you now exit by clicking somewhere outside the header, for example on page 2, you can see that there is the current date (10/7/2021) only at the top of the first page, while the header of the second page (and all others) is empty.

 Note: If you now insert a header on page 2, it is displayed on all pages except the first page.